Tim-Ng/ControlAltHack/README.md

 # Add Scene Controller
-The **Main** class creates objects of main_page,infopage1,infopage2,ChooseLevel,GameScene ,ChooseWhichHighScorePage and highScorePage
+The **Main** class creates objects of main_page,infopage1,infopage2,ChooseLevel,GameScene, ChooseWhichHighScorePage and highScorePage, then sends it to the "SceneController" class to be stored and used later on. \
+Using a scene controller allows the program to switch scenes more easily.

+# Added current highest score during game